|About||Area Map||B & B Search||Self-Cater Search||Camping||Short Breaks||Offers & Events|

 Newmarket is the home of Horse racing and has been associated with horses and royalty since Queen Boadicea’s day.
 There are two racecourses, training yards, a horse hospital and gallops and Newmarket hosts many race events during the year.
 The National Horseracing Museum offers tours, galleries and exhibitions.
 Visit the Newmarket Experience.
 Just outside Newmarket at Chippenham is the La Hogue Farm Shop & Cafe.

 Orford is a very attractive small town and is overlooked by its 12th C Castle Keep (English Heritage)built by Henry VII for coastal defence.
 There are lovely views from the top over the town and the marshes.
+Nearby at Iken we have The Old Stable Holiday Cottage which has fabulous views over the tidal River Alde.

 Oulton Broad forms the Southern gateway to the Norfolk Broads and is a haven for watersports enthusiasts and is ideal for sailing, rowing and cruising.
 Regular sailing regattas and motorboat racing events are held here.

 Woodbridge is an attractive market town set on the River Deben.
 It was once a port and was noted for its shipbuilding and sail making industries.
 On the quay side is the famous Tide Mill and over the river is the Anglo-Saxon burial site of Sutton Hoo (National Trust).
 For outdoor enthusiasts visit Stuart Clay Traps for a full range of shooting & fishing accessories.
 Near Woodbridge we have Butley Mills & Easton Farm Park Self Catering Holidays.
+Towards Saxmundham we have Ore Valley Holiday Cottages and at Iken we have The Old Stable Holiday Cottage which overlooks the tidal River Alde.

 Design by Cressbrook Multimedia